ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 Don't be afraid if you can't understanding this at present.
 We will cover this later.

-Verify this by seen this in the output of below command:
+Verify this by seeing the following output:

 ```
 $ iptables -t nat -L -n